 Mayor DeBlasio demanded Albany lawmakers introduce similar legislation weeks after the deadly Park Slope crash, although he suggested suspending the vehicle registration of cars caught more than five times by cameras within a two-year period.

 And Hizzoner did not call for the drivers’ ed class, which Lander said would be modeled after a program piloted at the Red Hook Community Justice Center — a so-called community court overseen by city and state officials that doles out rehabilitative sentences to minor-crime offenders in the area.

 In 2016, the Justice Center mandated 298 law-breakers participate in the driver-accountability program, which emphasizes the “impact on victims” and fosters “meaningful behavioral change,” according to a report from the program’s creators at the Center for Court Innovation, a national organization that advocates for criminal-justice reform.

-Twelve of Lander’s Council colleagues pledged to support his bill, which he said is being introduced today, but Manhattan Councilman Ydanis Rodriguez — chairman of the body’s Transportation Committee, which must sign off on the legislation before it can go to a full vote — has yet to lend his support, according to the Park Slope pol.
+Twelve of Lander’s Council colleagues pledged to support his bill, which he introduced on June 7, but Manhattan Councilman Ydanis Rodriguez — chairman of the body’s Transportation Committee, which must sign off on the legislation before it can go to a full vote — has yet to lend his support, according to the Park Slope pol.